 As these “novel” foods were introduced as staples, they gradually replaced minimally processed, nutrient-dense wild plant and animal foods.
 In turn, they began to have a negative effect on key dietary health factors:

 6) sodium-potassium ratio,

 7) and fiber content (Cordain et al., 2005).

 Not surprisingly, these key seven changes contribute to an array of chronic illnesses and conditions, from cancer and constipation to acne, hemorrhoids, balding and depression—and many more.
 Various diet-related diseases typically affect 50-65% of the adult population in the modern world, yet they are rare—even nonexistent—in hunter-gatherer and less “Westernized” populations.

 Our post-industrial society comes with many conveniences.
 Yet with all our modern innovations, we still have an ancient genome of our pre-agricultural ancestors: we are not adapted to the quantity or quality of foods that are currently the staples of the Standard American Diet.
 Unfortunately, this evolutionary discordance is responsible for many modern epidemics that afflict affluent populations in the contemporary world.
 On the bright side, however, understanding the relationship between our health, our history, and our food enables us to make dietary choices that can guide us away from many of the major health problems facing the world today.

-As a psychiatrist practicing in Brooklyn I work with a highly educated population and many people are now knowledgeable about the links between nutrition and physical health and mental health.
+Many people, including a large portion of the clients I see in Brooklyn, are now knowledgeable about the links between nutrition and physical health and mental health.
 Yet since the information about nutrition and health that is available online is so varied in quality and approach, it is a challenge to sift through it.
 I hope this article helps to highlight some of the key changes in our food to which we need to pay attention.